BLACK FLAME: A HARRY POTTER FAN-FICTION STORY

 Should I try and tell him?
 Even though I sense a distaste within him for the methods of Azkaban, perhaps even an abiding disgust, I doubt he could help.
 I doubt anything could free me from this place.
 And even if it did, where would I go?
 No; my end draws near within these walls.
 Perhaps I draw some strange comfort that in the midst of the torture, I also know there is something striving after me, some goodness that comes to me unexplained and undeserved.
 It is, for its own sake, like the rare wonder of a pristine flower amidst the winter snow.
 And that makes all the difference.

 But the end must come, for they have run through all my memories, pulling them to the forefront of me, bit by bit, sucking at them like leeches or compiling them for some warped museum exhibit.
 I have stopped fighting it now; I wish for the end to come.
 I suppose I should be afraid, and I suppose I am.
 But there is some small hope in me that if undeserved kindness might be found in this world, death will be incapable of stopping it altogether.
 Even if the Face turns away from me, I would like to believe that the Hand might hold me still.
 Perhaps I hope for too much, but I cling to it all the same.

 And then it comes, the day of the knife’s edge.
 I know not what time it is, but it is after the tortures, and my head is hurting more than ever before, and I know that all has been done.
-I am useless to them now, all the information stored in my memory gouged upon and then downloaded neatly.
+I am useless to them now, all the information stored in my memory gouged upon and then downloaded neatly in some inhuman database.
 I am an empty shell to them, and there is no one left to defend me.